The Ascension Project

-A character wielding an Automatic weapon can choose, at the beginning of his round, to perform a Full-Auto Fire action.
+A character wielding an Automatic weapon can choose, at the beginning of their turn, to perform a Full-Auto Fire action.
 This action allows the character to perform a total of three Burst Fire actions, despite the two attack action limit of a round.
 The first three shots are made at the normal recoil penalty, the second three at double the recoil penalty, and the last three at three times the recoil penalty.
 Full-Auto Fire requires a full-round action, so it cannot be started at the second action of the character’s round.
 Only Automatic weapons, or weapons with an automatic fire setting, allow a character to perform a Full-Auto Fire.
 This type of attack can only be made in a cone of the weapons first range increment and each attack made use triple the amount of ammunition as a normal shot.

 With a melee attack, you can strike any opponent within 5 feet.
 (Opponents within 5 feet are considered adjacent to you).
 Because melee attacks do not use the usual attack actions previously presented, a character can make two melee attacks by spending one attack action.

 Heavy Melee Attacks

 With a heavy melee attack, you can strike any opponent within 5 feet.
 (Opponents within 5 feet are considered adjacent to you).
 Unlike melee attacks, heavy melee attacks require two attack actions to be performed.
 With a Heavy Melee Attack the character deals double melee weapon’s damage and doubles his Str mod to damage (if that damage is already doubled, such as by having the Broken and Bloody feat, the Str mod is instead tripled).

 If the target has no Shields HP, Plating HP and is wearing no armor, they must make a Fortitude save DC 10 + Str mod added to damage of this Heavy Melee attack or loses their next action.